sbrb/online-code-editor/README.md

 ## Features
 `Syntax highlighting`- It will highlighting syntax for `JavaScript, HTML, and CSS` `Auto Save`- It will auto save after 1second,
+`Locally Save`-It saves locally all code using local storage.
 `Hot Reload`- It will reload after 2second.
 `Themes`- It support dark theme,
 `Responsive`- you can access from your tablet as well as mobile phone.